astropy/astropy/docs/install.rst

 automatically downloaded when running ``python setup.py`` if it is not already provided by your system.

+If Numpy is not already installed in your Python environment, the astropy setup process will try to download and install it before continuing to install astropy.

 To build Astropy (from the root of the source tree)::

     python setup.py build